insilica/gdc-spark-gitbook/examples/IR_Methylation.md

   2. GSTP methylation information

 ## IR Response Data
-  To collect IR response information we look for all Genomic Data Commons cases where the patient received IR:
+  To collect IR response information we look for all Genomic Data Commons cases where the patient received IR.
+We use `gdc-spark` to compile methylation data with response data.
+The `DatasetBuilder` called `IRCases` builds this dataset and its code is given below in **Appendix - IRCases**

 ```scala

 ```

 ## GSTP Methylation Data